fwup-home/fwup/README.md

 1. Multiple firmware update task options per archive so that one archive can upgrade varying target configurations

-1. Basic disk partitioning and FAT filesystem manipulation
+1. Basic disk partitioning (GPT and MBR) and FAT filesystem manipulation

 1. Human and machine readable progress.